 From 2005 until 2010, during which time the price rises first began, the number of housing starts each year was between 30,000 and 35,000.
 During those years, the government approved the zoning of too little land for the construction of residential apartments, and where land was approved, the planning system worked very slowly in processing and granting building permits.

 In the years following 2010, when the government eventually realized that a housing crisis was looming, large tracts of land were approved for residential construction, and regulations were eased in order to accelerate the construction process.
 In 2012-2014, housing starts increased to between 43,000 and 48,000 apartments annually, and in 2015-2019 each year between 50,000 and 57,000 new apartments were built.
 In those years, the government managed to meet the growing demand for apartments but was actually still contending with a “deficit” of around 100,000 apartments, and this shortfall continues to plague the Israeli housing market to this day.
-In fact, in order to successfully cover the deficit from previous years, the government should have increased housing starts to 70,000 per year – a number that currently seems imaginary.
+During the past year, the government succeeded in accelerating the rate of granting building permits and managed to increase housing starts to more than 70,000.
+But in order to successfully cover the deficit from previous years, the government will have to maintain this pace for many years to come and even increase it.

 In Israel’s crowded central region, however, the government’s land reserves are actually running out, unlike the vast land reserves in the Northern Galilee and the Southern Negev regions.
 The problem is that relatively few people are interested in living in those areas, resulting in the reluctance of building developers to undertake projects there, for fear that the apartments will not sell.
 A fundamental change in that situation could occur if the government would invest in the periphery, and encourage the establishment of competing cities that would also turn into centers of business and culture.
 Despite the many statements on this issue, by various governments – such a reality has yet to materialize.